Cherreads

 He pushed off the roof.

-He landed on the packed earth like a feather made of lead, his knees flexing slightly to absorb the fall.
+He landed on the packed earth like a feather made of lead, knees bending just enough to absorb the impact.

 His nose wrinkled.